MCB Championship (Mauritius)

 MCB

-MCB Tour Championship - Mauritus not played in 2020 following cancellation of all the season's European Senior Tour events due to global coronavirus pandemic.
+MCB Tour Championship - Mauritius not played in 2020 following cancellation of all the season's European Senior Tour events due to global coronavirus pandemic.
 [Legend course, Constance Belle Mare Plage, Post de Flacq, Mauritius].

 Europe